 The Clarion Events Group is the owner of all data in relation to our events and NEVER sells any of its data.
 If you receive such unsolicited offers, please do not respond as these offers have not been authorised by Clarion.

-One recent example of this that has come to our attention is sent from a Jessica James.
-There is no such employee at Clarion Events and she is not affiliated with us in any way.
+There are a few recent examples of this that have come to attention.
+Be wary of emails sent by Susan Dauber, Casey Little and Debbi Rowe.
+None of these people are employees at Clarion Events and are not affiliated with us in any way.
 Do not respond and do not pay any money to them.

 We will take the strongest action against any such illegal activity including reporting these fraudsters to the police and, where appropriate, issuing Court proceedings.